Ohio & West Virginia Talcum Powder Attorneys

 A California woman was awarded over $70 million in October 2016 by a jury in St. Louis in which a Johnson & Johnson product was allegedly responsible for her cancer.
 Two other lawsuits were also awarded in a St. Louis jury trial that had a combined award amount of $127 million.

 Since these verdicts, many more women have come forward to file lawsuits.
 Our attorneys review these cases and are ready to talk with you about a possible claim.
-Contact Fields, Dehmlow & Vessels at 740-374-5346 today to learn more or fill out our contact form and we will get in touch with you to discuss your possible claim.
+If you believe you have been affected by talcum powder, contact us at 740-374-5346 or fill out our contact form.